harshcurious/harshcurious.github.io/content/posts/FranklinFail.md

 > choco install julia --confirm

-In reality I actually used the official Julia insaller, but by default it installs Julia in a folder with the version number.
+In reality I first used the official Julia insaller, but by default it installs Julia in a folder with the version number.
 [This makes it really hard](https://discourse.julialang.org/t/what-is-the-best-way-to-set-the-path-to-julia-on-windows-10/16467/12 "Discorse question about setting PATH for julia") to add it to your PATH in the Powershell.
 Chocolatey on the other hand, handles it all for you and you can start using Julia by typing `julia` on the Powershell prompt.
 Also, updating Julia will be way easier, just run the command `choco upgrade julia --confirm`.

 ## Setting Up Atom to use as my markdown editor